distbit0/distbit.xyz/_posts/2023-06-15-implications-of-mind-evolution-vs-idea-evolution.md

 gist_url: https://gist.github.com/638909a6712a8cde348a2935167d40cd
 headerImage: false
 layout: post
-tag:
+tag: []
-- epistemology
-- ai
-- agents
 title: Implications of mind evolution vs idea evolution
 ---

+i epistemology  i ai  i agents

 Agents have the advantage over humans that they are able to employ evolution to improve their minds and not just their ideas.
 This is relevant to whether the impact of agi will be larger than brain count increase suggests.